mahabhu/CSE471_assignment/blog.md

 ### Satisficing Paths

 A _satisficing path_ is a sequence of strategy profiles where satisfied players (those already using their best response) do not change their strategies, and unsatisfied players freely explore new strategies.
 The idea is that satisfied players are already in a good position, so they don't need to change their strategies, while unsatisfied players can explore new strategies to improve their rewards.
+Many existing MARL algorithms use satisficing paths to reach equilibrium.

 ## Problem Statement